 Looking for the best resonator guitars on the market today?
 Trying to find a great round neck resonator to add to your instrument collection?

 While we’ve previously posted a list of the best dobros and square neck resonator guitars on the market, we’ve yet to compile a list of the round neck resonators.
-The round neck resonator guitar is a staple of the blues genre and can be a huge amount of fun to play.
-No sound quite matches what you can get out of this unique, resonant instrument.
+The round neck resonator guitar is a staple of the blues genre and there are a lot of great players out there.
+The instrument can be a huge amount of fun to play, and no sound quite matches what you can get out of this unique, resonant instrument.

 If you’re ready to buy a resonator guitar, look no further.
 Below we’ll give you our list of the best round neck resonator guitars.

 Top Round Neck Resonator Guitars – Quick View

 |Gold Tone Paul Beard Signature Series PBR Roundneck Resonator Guitar||A round neck resonator guitar that offers a high-quality build and a great sound, at a price.||Check Price on Amazon|